Leadership Coaching and Career Coaching Tip

 - Write that report you think is a waste of time and then ask your Manager/Leader about their view on the report.
 Maybe they think it is a waste of time too!
 Maybe they need to speak to their Leader!

 - For others it might be time to ask your boss to meet and discuss your concerns.
-The first time you make this step, may rear difficult thoughts and emotions.
+The first time you make this step, it is likely to provoke some fear or discomfort.
 However the more often you do this, difficult conversations transform to inspired, problem solving conversations.

 The more you practice making moves towards your values, the easier it will become and can transform your relationship with your Leader.

-I hope this was of value and you are having a Prosperous 2018,
+I hope this was of value and you are having a Prosperous year so far,

 Warmly, Margie Ireland